• Skip to primary navigation

 • Cold Water: Hot lemonade isn't so great, use cold water to make this drink refreshing.
 You can use sparkling water too.

 • Fresh Lemon Juice: Fresh lemon juice is the way to go.
-You'll get all the sweet, tart citrusy flavor in your single serving lemonade without that chemical-y flavor.
+You'll get all the sweet, tart citrusy flavor in your single serve lemonade without that chemical-y flavor.

 • Ice: The cold water might not be enough, a handful of ice will help cool down your drink.